NHSDigital/validation-service-fhir-r4/README.md

 - `make install`
 - `make build-latest`

 Commit and push changes to a branch.
-Get merged into master and reference new commit from EPS repo
+Get merged into main and reference new commit from EPS repo